jeffbass/imagezmq/README.rst

 REQ/REP pattern that is being used, it is important that the receiving program be started before the sending program.

-**imagezmq** is in early development as part of a larger system.
+**imageZMQ** is in early development as part of a larger system.
 There are currently separate methods for sending and receiving images vs. jpg compressed images.
 Further development will refactor these into single methods for sending and receiving. ::